majoydevelopment/mariejoydeguzman/README.md

    - A simple, clean, and responsive blog website created using HTML, CSS, and JavaScript.

 2. **GUI-Based Application of the C++ Program**
    - A graphical user interface application built to demonstrate the functionalities of a C++ program I have developed.

+3. **Console based Application of the C++ Program**
+   - A non Graphical representation of the code.

 ## Disclaimer